Custom Software Development in Glendale: Building for a Business That Earns Its Year in Twenty Weekends

 Exactly what you get

 A deployed production system in your cloud accounts, source code in your repo, documentation, admin training, and a warranty period.
 Insist on phased delivery: a working core by month two, expansions after.
-The system should have clean seams to adjacent tools you may build or buy later, an ERP (Enterprise Resource Planning), business intelligence dashboards, or a customer-facing booking system, so ask for the API boundary in writing.
+The system should have clean seams to adjacent tools you may build or buy later, an ERP (Enterprise Resource Planning), business intelligence (BI) dashboards, or a customer-facing booking system, so ask for the API boundary in writing.

 How to choose a developer in Glendale